Outdoor Pergola Frequently Asked Questions

 - Check your order for missing, incorrect or damaged parts (we’ll send replacements to you ASAP at no additional charge).

-Unless you choose to get the optional “White Glove Delivery Service” (see FAQ immediately below), residential customers will need to open the package and unload everything (including the beams, rafters, and posts) by hand.
+Residential customers will need to open the package and unload everything (including the beams, rafters, and posts) by hand.
 Accessories, caps and fasteners are included in separate boxes.
 You should verify each component against your packing list and note any missing or damages items on your packing slip before signing.

 Commercial customers: If you have a forklift, we encourage you to use it to unload items from the truck.
 If not, you can follow the same procedure as residential customers.

 While a single person that can lift up to 80 pounds could unload the truck on their own, we recommend having a helper.
-Please note that the driver of the truck is not required to help (although they often will).
+Please note that the driver of the truck is not required to help (although sometimes they will).

 We carefully pack and wrap each of our kits to minimize the chance of damage, but accidents do happen.
 If parts of your order are missing or damaged, call our toll-free number to let us know, and we’ll take care of getting a replacement shipped out to you as quickly as possible and at no additional cost to you.
 There is no need to even file a claim with the carrier.
 We will take care of everything, even if that means sending a brand new kit.